-A deadly contagion aggresses our population; the world burns as wildfires rage across the American West.
+A deadly contagion aggresses our population; the sky burns in bright, apocalyptic orange as wildfires rage across the American West.
 In short, 2020 continues to be a carnival of terrors.

-The clowns—dressed in typical clown garb and donning sinister face paint—were a bizarre social media trend of 2016.
-From August to October, they were sighted in a patchwork of locales across the country: hanging around laundromats in South Carolina, lurking in bushes alongside dirt roads in Florida.
+In case you forgot, the clowns, dressed in typical clown garb and donning sinister face paint, were a bizarre social media trend of 2016.
+From August to October, they were sighted in a patchwork of locales across the country: hanging around laundromats in South Carolina, lurking in bushes along dirt roads in Florida.
 They rattled lengths of chain, whispered, and attempted the lure children into the woods with candy.
 Then suddenly, after baffling police officers and striking fear into the hearts of Americans nationwide—they disappeared.

 As Vox reported, most of those sightings turned out to be hoaxes, and we were happy to be done with them.